mpflynnx/stm32-development/docs/stm32-programming-from-scratch.md

 [Pattern Rules](https://makefiletutorial.com/#pattern-rules) contain a `%` in the target.
 This `%` matches any nonempty string, and the other characters match themselves.

-Define a pattern rule that compiles every `.c` file into an object `.o` file.
+Define a target using a pattern rule that compiles every `.c` file into an object `.o`.

 ```Makefile
 %.o : %.c